Anthropocentrism and climate change: Radical reorientation away from greenwashing and toward degrowth in business education

 Abstract

-This chapter discusses how Education for Sustainable Development Goals (ESDG) emphasizes the implications of climate change, which is an economic- and anthropo-centric view of sustainability issue.
-This approach sidelines the value of non-human species and biodiversity, foregrounding oxymoronic aims of combating climate change without drastically reducing production, consumption and population.
+This chapter discusses how Education for Sustainable Development Goals (ESDG) emphasizes the implications of climate change, which is an economic- and anthropocentric view of sustainability issues.
+This approach sidelines the value of nonhuman species and biodiversity, foregrounding oxymoronic aims of combating climate change without drastically reducing production, consumption, and population.
 For about a decade, ESDG has been dominating the international sustainable business curriculum (UNESCO 2017; Molina-Motos 2019).
-The application of ESDG to business education is often associated with the ubiquitous triple Ps of People, Profit, and Planet.
-The SGDs Agenda focuses more on the first two and not sufficiently on the last (Washington 2021), reinforcing the anthropocentric bias (Adelman 2018; Visseren-Hamakers 2020; Kopnina 2018a, 2020a, 2020b, 2021a, 2021b).
 In placing ESDG in the context of business education, the focal point of this chapter is: How can business education address a broader range of environmental problems beyond the dominant anthropocentric perspective?
 There is a need to shift business education toward more progressive solutions.
-Instead of prioritising the Planet, the SDGs Agenda advocates responses that balance across social, economic, and environmental issues, misleading us on the extent of real changes.
-Educators need to equip students with critical thinking skills to detect greenwashing.
+Instead of prioritizing the planet, the SDGs Agenda advocates responses that balance across social, economic, and environmental issues, misleading us on the extent of real changes.
+Educators need to equip students with critical thinking skills to detect greenwashing, or fake environmental practice.

 Original languageEnglish